antiwork/helper/docs/OVERVIEW.md

 - **`content`:** Markdown content for the help center.
 - **`db`:** Database migrations and schema definitions.
 - **`inngest/functions`:** Background functions powered by Inngest, responsible for tasks like email processing, AI response generation, and data updates.
-- **`lib`:** Core business logic, data access, and integrations with external services (Gmail, Slack, Stripe, etc.).
+- **`lib`:** Core business logic, data access, and integrations with external services (Gmail, Slack, etc.).
 This is where you'll find the code that interacts with these services, processes data, and generates AI responses.
 - **`lib/ai`:** AI-related functionality including chat completion, response generation, embeddings, and tools.
 Contains core AI logic for:
   - Chat message generation and streaming
   - Response generation with custom prompts